Introducing the One and Only Accounting Department

 Dennis started out in public accounting in 1982 and then created his own practice.
 He discovered his passion working with small businesses and helping them grow.

 When accounting software became readily available to the public, he encountered a mess in businesses’ accounting.
 “It wasn’t as simple as they made it seem and how they marketed it.”
-But as more businesses started using quickbooks, believing the promise that it was possible to scrap their accountants, Dennis had a lot of fixing to do.
+But as more businesses started using Quickbooks, believing the promise that it was possible to scrap their accountants, Dennis had a lot of fixing to do.

-“When home-use accounting software was released to the public, businesses thought they could get rid of their accountants who costs thousands each year.
+“When home-use accounting software was released to the public, businesses thought they could get rid of their accountants who cost thousands each year.
 Accountants laid down and rolled over.
 We let these companies take it all away.”

 Dennis took a proactive role in making sure his clients’ books were sound.
 He turned into an outside controller, going to his small business clients monthly or quarterly, and fixing their books to make sure they had good financial reports.

 Instead of driving around to service each client, he realized that remote work would be more cost efficient, sparking the beginning of his own practice: AccountingDepartment.com.

 This demand grew, and eventually, one man wasn’t enough.

 While overwhelmed with providing his services to businesses with rocky books, he decided to take back.
 Instead of driving around to service each client, he realized that remote work would be more cost-efficient, sparking the beginning of his own practice: AccountingDepartment.com.

 But a good accountant needs a good salesperson.

 Bill Gerber, Co-Founder of AccountingDepartment.com, was working as a salesman when he met Dennis.
 He had previously lost two businesses to poor accounting and was looking for a way to help other businesses avoid this issue.
 He stumbled upon Najjar’s website and called him up.